 Your pattern pieces will now look like this.
 Walk the side seams of the front and back to make sure that your seam lines are the same length.
 If you need to make adjustments, we recommend making them to the hem edge.
 If you properly aligned your waist notches, you should’t need additional adjustments.

 Once you have your left front and back pieces settled we’ll need to prep the right front and button band.
-To create the left front, simply trace your left front piece upside down, then trim 2.5″ off the center front.
+To create the right front, simply trace your left front piece upside down, then trim 2.5″ off the center front.
 For the button band, take the Alder button band and measure to make sure it is the same length as the center front length.
 Make adjustments to the band, not the dress, if needed.
 Use the button placement guide on the Alder when it comes time to add your button holes and buttons.

 You can see how much easier this combination is to make!
 This variation works with the same fabrics recommended in both the Archer & Alder patterns — the green dress I’m wearing here is silk crepe de chine but I also have a denim version that is equally loved.
 This variation is perfect for fall layering, hope you’ll give it a try!